-- (f) Any general meeting called by the charity trustees at the request of the members of the CIO must be held within 28 days from the date on which it is called. - (g) If the charity trustees fail to comply with this obligation to call a general meeting at the request of its members, then the members who requested the meeting may themselves call a general meeting. - (h) A general meeting called in this way must be held not more than 3 months after the date when the members first requested the meeting. - (i) The CIO must reimburse any reasonable expenses incurred by the members calling a general meeting by reason of the failure of the charity trustees to duly call the meeting, but the CIO shall be entitled to be indemnified by the charity trustees who were responsible for such failure. - (3) Notice of general meetings - (a) The charity trustees, or, as the case may be, the relevant members of the CIO, must give at least 14 clear days' notice of any general meeting to all of the members, and to any charity trustee of the CIO who is not a member. - (b) If it is agreed by not less than 90% of all members of the CIO, any resolution may be proposed and passed at the meeting even though the requirements of sub-clause {3) - (a) of this clause have not been met.
-This sub-clause does not apply where a specified period of notice is strictly required by another clause in this constitution, by the Charities Act 2011 or by the General Regulations. - (c) The notice of any general meeting must: - (i) state the time and date of the meeting: - (ii) give the address at which the meeting is to take place; - (iii) give particulars of any resolution which is to be moved at the meeting, and of the general nature of any other business to be dealt with at the meeting; and - (iv) if a proposal to alter the constitution of the CIO is to be considered at the meeting, include the text of the proposed alteration; - (v) include, with the notice for the AGM, the annual statement of accounts and trustees' annual report, details of persons standing for election or re- election as trustee, or where allowed under clause 22 (use of electronic communication), details of where the information may be found on the CIO's website.
+- i.
+The charity trustees, or, as the case may be, the relevant members of the CIO, must give at least 14 clear days notice of any general meeting to all of the members, and to any charity trustee of the CIO who is not a member. - ii.
+If it is agreed by not less than 90% of all members of the CIO, any resolution may be proposed and passed at the meeting even though the requirements of sub clause 11(c)(i) have not been met.
+This sub clause does not apply where a specified period of notice is strictly required by another clause in this Constitution, by the Charities Act 2011 or by the General Regulations. - iii.
+The notice of any general meeting must: - (a) State the time and date of the meeting: - (b) Give the address at which the meeting is to take place; - (c) Give particulars of any resolution which is to be moved at the meeting, and of the general nature of any other business to be dealt with at the meeting; and - (d) If a proposal to alter the Constitution of the CIO is to be considered at the meeting, include the text of the proposed alteration: - (e) Include, with the notice for the AGM, the annual statement of accounts and trustees' annual report, details of persons standing for election or re-election as trustee, or where allowed under Clause 22 (Use of Electronic Communication), details of where the information may be found on the CIO's website. - iv.
+Proof that an envelope containing a notice was properly addressed, prepaid and posted; or that an electronic form of notice was properly addressed and sent, shall be conclusive evidence that the notice d.
+Chairing of general meetings e.
+Quorum at general meetings

-- (d) Proof that an envelope containing a notice was properly addressed, prepaid and posted; or that an electronic form of notice was properly addressed and sent, shall be conclusive evidence that the notice was given.
-Notice shall be deemed to be given 48 hours after it was posted or sent. - (e) The proceedings of a meeting shall not be invalidated because a member who was entitled to receive notice of the meeting did not receive it because of accidental omission by the CIO. - (4) Chairing of general meetings
+- was given.
+Notice shall be deemed to be given 48 hours after it was posted or sent. - v.
+The proceedings of a meeting shall not be invalidated because a member who was entitled to receive notice of the meeting did not receive it because of accidental omission by the CIO.

-The person nominated as chair by the charity trustees under clause 191(2) (Chairing of meetings), shall, if present at the general meeting and willing to act, preside as chair of the meeting.
+The person nominated as chair by the charity trustees under clause 19(b) (Chairing of Meetings), shall, if present at the general meeting and willing to act, preside as chair of the meeting.
 Subject to that, the members of the CIO who are present at a general meeting shall elect a chair to preside at the meeting.